airtest-dev/airtest/README.md

 - **Configuration not found**: Run `air_test init` to set up configuration
 - **Authentication error**: Check your API tokens in environment variables
-- **No tickets found**: Verify your ticketing tool configuration and permissions
+- **No tickets found**: Verify your ticketing tool configuration and permissions, or check if your status filter matches existing ticket statuses
 - **PR not created**: Make sure the branch contains commits different from `main`
 - **Permission issues**: Ensure the GitHub bot has access to the repo